giovannimazzuoccolo/dutchfordevelopers/content/pronouns.md

 ### 🙀 Stressed and unstressed 😌

-Before starting, we need to talk about what is a stressed or an unstressed pronouns.
-In Dutch, if you want to put emphasis on a part of the sentence, you will use a stressed pronoun.
-You can see the examples on the following table that shows all the personal pronouns
+Before starting, we need to talk about stressed and unstressed pronouns.
+In Dutch, if you want to emphasize a part of the sentence, you will use a stressed pronoun.
+You can see the examples in the following table that shows all the personal pronouns

-‼️ this list is different from the common list that you can find in Dutch grammar books.
-I prefer to spread all the pronouns, so you can see some "duplicates"
+‼️ this list is different from the list you can find in Dutch grammar books.
+I prefer to spread all the pronouns so you can see some "duplicates" in the English column.

 | Pronouns | English translation | ℹ️ comments        |
 | -------- | ------------------- | ------------------ |